 Inside Mac Games has

-with MumboJumbo Games’ Mike Donges to talk about their forthcoming game Myth III: The Wolf Age.
+posted an interview with MumboJumbo Games’ Mike Donges to talk about their forthcoming game Myth III: The Wolf Age.
 The interview includes a couple of new screenshots, too.
 MacGamez has posted its

 impressions of Return to Castle Wolfenstein MP Test.
 MacGamer has posted a video